 Warwickshire Wildlife Trust aims to protect and enhance wildlife, natural habitats and geology throughout Warwickshire, Coventry and Solihull, and to encourage a greater awareness, appreciation and participation in all aspects of nature conservation and the environment.

 We are the leading local conservation charity with over 23,000 members dedicated to supporting our vital work for nature conservation across the county.

-Warwickshire Wildlife Trust is working to create a Living Landscape by:
+The charity works to create a Living Landscape by:

 Whitacre Heath is 44 hectares of pools, woodland and wet grassland.